diffix/pg_diffix/docs/admin_guide.md

 Only superusers can assign security labels.
 To remove a security label from an object, set it to `NULL`.

 The command `SELECT * FROM diffix.show_labels();` displays the current security labels assigned to tables and columns by the extension.
+Note that if this command fails, then probably `pg_diffix` has not been enabled for the database.
+See the [Administration Tutorial](admin_tutorial.md) for step-by-step instructions.

 The command `SELECT diffix.access_level();` displays the current access level of the active session.
 The access level depends on the current role's security label and the `session_access_level`/`default_access_level` settings.